The History of Databases - A Summary

 Now

-In recent years, there has been a strong for massively distributed databases with high partition tolerance.
-But the CAP theorem states that, in the presence of a network partition, you can either provide consistency or availability.
+In recent years, the explosive growth of data and the ubiquity of cloud computing have driven demand for massively distributed databases with high availability and fault tolerance.
+However, the CAP theorem highlights a fundamental tradeoff: in the presence of a network partition, a distributed system can guarantee either consistency or availability, but not both.